torlenor/torlenor.github.io/_posts/2020-12-23-deployment_on_k8s_from_gitlab_cicd.markdown

 # Writing a GitLab CI/CD configuration for deployment on the k8s cluster

 For the next step you need an example project which you can pack into a Docker image and deploy on your cluster.
-Because we want to manage our deployments and yaml files for k8s in a separate repository, We usually create the deployment for the application once by hand and the use GitLab to modify the deployment to roll out the newest version of the application.
+Because we want to manage our deployments and yaml files for k8s in a separate repository, We usually create the deployment for the application once by hand and use GitLab to modify the deployment to roll out the newest version of the application.

 ## Creating the initial deployment from a yaml file

-The following snipped is a deployment declaration for a simple, generic application.
+The following snippet is a deployment declaration for a simple, generic application.
 We omitted all the additional things you may need, like service or ingress, because this would be beyond the scope of this article.

 ```yaml
 apiVersion: apps/v1